A year in review

 Positive malaria tests: 2

-Positive I had malaria: 583,712 (I may be a hypochondriac, but the symptoms of malaria are EVERYTHING.)
+Positive I had malaria: 583,712 (I may be a hypochondriac,

 Movies watched: too many to count